ImmutableSoft/ImmutableEcosystem/docs/ERC20Upgradeable.md

  the total supply.
  Emits a {Transfer} event with `from` set to the zero address.
  Requirements:
- - `to` cannot be the zero address.
+ - `account` cannot be the zero address.

 ```js
 function _mint(address account, uint256 amount) internal nonpayable